Austràlia flag Austràlia: Visió econòmica i política

 - The National Party of Australia (former Country Party): conservative, centre-right, mostly represents rural interests, in a coalition with the Liberal Party.

-The Greens and Independent members are also present in the parliament.
+The Greens, the Katter's Australian Party (KAP), the Centre Alliance (CA) and Independent members are also represented in the parliament.

 Executive Power